ministryofjustice/hmpps-integration-api/docs/adr/0010-certificates-expiration.md

 The decision is about what the best way to check the certificates' expiration date is, and how to get notified when they are about to expire, so to re-generate them.
 There are two main methods we explored:
 1. Using AWS resources, namely the Certificate Manager (ACM) for storing; CloudWatch for monitoring; a Lambda for custom actions; and the AWS System Manager Automation.
 2. Using a Kubernetes CronJob to run a bash script.
+CronJobs are currently being used across Cloud Platform and there are multiple examples we can take inspiration from, and we have already a suite of bash scripts inside our codebase.

+The bash script will be run within the CronJob yml file.
+The job is set to run once every day.
+The bash script looks into the S3 bucket and retrieves the previously uploaded client certificates.
+It then checks the expiration date, and if it's less than 90 days away, we get a Slack notification.
+We can then proceed to renew the certificates for the impacted clients.

 ## Decision